duppypro/crispyhardware/README.md

 </li>
 <li>Is your design plugged in?
 <ul>
-<li>Seriously. &nbsp;Double check with a volt meter or LED.</li>
+<li>Seriously. &nbsp;Double check with a voltmeter or LED.</li>
-<li>If battery powered, is the battery near full? &nbsp;I recommending replacing the battery with a bench supply while debugging.</li>
+<li>If battery powered, is the battery near full? &nbsp;I recommend replacing the battery with a bench supply while debugging.</li>
 </ul>
 </li>
 <li>Are you using too much power?